leopauly/Visual-tracking-from-a-Drone/README.md

 # Visual-tracking-from-a-Drone
 Code for visual tracking of objects on ground from a drone.

-The objects are tracked on the ground based on following
+The objects are tracked on the ground based on following features:
+1. Colour
+2. Size
+3. Shape
+4. Distance between same obejects in adjacent frames.

 Directories: